 - parsley to garnish

-- Add in ground beef and cook until browned, stirring occasionally.
+Add in ground beef and sprinkle with Italian seasoning, salt, and pepper.
+Cook until browned, stirring occasionally.

-- Add in pasta sauce, 4 cups beef broth, crushed tomatoes and stir to combine.
+Pour in pasta sauce, 4 cups beef broth, crushed tomatoes, and stir to combine.

 Save a little cheese for garnish if you would like!
 We have also added an Italian Cheese blend or fresh parmesan as a garnish.